16 suspects arrested in Ohio human trafficking operation

 After the suspects are caught, part of the operation is having them speak with counselors, to keep this from happening again.

-The 16 men arrested Friday night will be charged with engaging in prostitution, unless they had a gun on them, which three of them did, according to officials.
+The 23 men arrested Friday night will be charged with engaging in prostitution, unless they had a gun on them, which three of them did, according to officials.
+Some of the men could face additional charges ranging from possession of drugs to carrying concealed weapons.

 Then there are felony charges.
 Authorities say two of the men also had drugs on them.
 Five grams of meth and five grams of cocaine were found, which is also a felony charge.